Game Night poster

 The inciting incident occurs at 11 minutes when Brooks arrives in a Corvette Stingray, immediately upstaging Max and inviting everyone to his house for a "special" game night, disrupting their routine and Max's fragile ego..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Brooks is violently kidnapped by masked men.
+This demonstrates the protagonist's commitment to Brooks is violently kidnapped by masked men.
 The group assumes it's part of the game and chooses to play along, actively deciding to pursue the "fake" kidnappers rather than call police., moving from reaction to action.

 The Collapse moment at 73 minutes (73% through) represents the emotional nadir.
 Here, Max is captured and held at gunpoint.
 Annie must surrender the egg to save him.
 Their marriage is threatened as Max's insecurities about Brooks are fully exposed.
-Max faces potential death, the ultimate loss of control., indicates the protagonist at their lowest point.
+Max faces potential death, the ultimate loss of control., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 80% of the runtime.
 The group realizes Brooks orchestrated everything as an elaborate game - then discovers the REAL criminals hijacked Brooks's fake game.
 They synthesize both truths: treat it like a game to win for real., demonstrating the transformation achieved throughout the journey.